Fear Not – Isaiah 43

 For I am the Lord your God,

-Difficult times will come to all of us – no one is exempt.
-But we do have a loving God to reach out to when we feel threatened by the rising waters of difficult circumstances, or about to be consumed by the fire of a trial.
-He is our caring Savior and promises to carry us through all of our troubles.
+Difficult times will come to us all, no one is exempt.
+But we do have a loving God to reach out to when we feel threatened by the rising waters of difficult circumstances, or feel about to be consumed by the fires of a crisis.
+He is a caring Savior who promises to carry us through all of our troubles and trials into a sanctuary of peace.

-Once we have presented our stresses, anxieties, and concerns to the Lord, seeking His help, what do we do next?
-We are likely still stirred up within as we wait for Him to deliver us through our crisis.
+After we have presented our stresses, anxieties, and concerns to the Lord, seeking His help, what do we do next?
+We will likely remain stirred up within as we wait for Him to deliver us through our crisis.

-If there are still things within our control that we are able to do, we do them, but often we have done all we can by this point.
-And what about all those things that we cannot change or control?
-What can we do to keep them from playing and replaying within our heads?
+If there are still things within our control to do, we prayerfully do them, but what about all those things that we cannot change or control?
+What can we do to keep them from playing and replaying in our heads?

 One helpful tool is the concept of a God bag or a God box.
-After praying, we write down on a piece of paper all the worries or troubles we face and place them in a bag or box, then put it out of our sight.
-By doing this, we reinforce to ourselves that we have handed them over into the care of a loving God, and our causes for anxiety are all in His hands now.
-This tool is a small, but tangible aid to help us relax a bit and remember that our struggles have indeed been given to God.
-We can rest while we let Him fight our battles.
+After praying, we write down all the worries or troubles we face on a piece of paper and place it in a bag or box then put it somewhere out of our sight, perhaps under a bed.
+By doing this, we physically reinforce that we have handed ours cares over to a loving God, and they are in His hands now.
+This tool often works to help us relax a bit and remember that our struggles have, indeed, been given to God.
+We can rest a bit while we let Him fight our battles.

-If we again become consumed with fret and worry about the situation, we have in essence taken back our worry out of the God box to carry it ourselves again.
-If we find ourselves doing this, and we all do it, we put our worries back in the box, trusting God to help us through our trial.
+If we once again become consumed with fret and worry about the situation, we have, in essence, taken our worry back out of the God box to carry it by ourselves again.
+If we find ourselves doing this (and many of us do), we can simply put our paper back in the box, trusting God to help us through our trial.
 It is such a simple tool to use, but it really does work.

 In my life, I have had my own battles with fear.
 In my younger days, I often used alcohol as a crutch to smooth over fear, never actually dealing with or processing the problems, but letting them fester for another day.
-It worked for a while, but eventually stopped helping, leading to more and more unresolved problems and tensions.
+It worked for a while, but eventually it stopped helping and instead, led to more problems and tensions.

 God let me know that there was a better way to live and helped me to give up the alcohol for good, which was His will for me.
-But this left me with a bundle of unresolved issues in my being from years of neglect, and no knowledge of how to process or handle them.
+But this still left me with a bundle of unresolved issues from years of neglect, and no knowledge of how to process or handle them.
 One day, all of these fears began to pour out of my core in a crippling wave.
-Things that had never bothered me before were starting to bring overwhelming stress, such as driving over a narrow bridge or speaking with people in a social or business setting.
+Things that had never bothered me before were starting to bring overwhelming stress, things as simple as driving over a narrow bridge or speaking with people in a social or business setting.
 My confidence suddenly waned and a feeling of personal inferiority and insecurity rose.
 The waters of fear were threatening to overflow me, and the fires of distress were getting closer to burning and scorching.
-None of these were logical or beneficial fears, but were all quite real to me and emotionally very painful.
+None of these were logical or beneficial fears, but they were all quite real to me, and emotionally, very painful.

-Then, like the alcohol, God made a way for me to escape my cloud of fear and to move beyond it to experience a joyful and satisfying life.
-This did not all happen overnight, but it got better a little at a time.
+Then, just like the turning away from alcohol, God made a way for me to escape my cloud of fear and to move beyond it to experience a more joyful and satisfying life.
+This did not all happen overnight, but it did get better, a little at a time.
 He gave me several spiritual tools to use – prayer, journaling, support groups, the God box, and the support of loving friends.
-Finally, one day I realized that all my irrational fears were gone, and only a few reasonable and helpful fears were left.
-From time to time, the old terrors do threaten to return, but for the most part, they have never owned or controlled me again.
-I am free.
+Finally, one day I realized that almost all my irrational fears were gone, and only a few of the reasonable and helpful fears were left.
+From time to time, the old terrors do threaten to return, but not for long, and they have never owned or controlled me again.
+In Christ, I am free.
+Isaiah’s, and Jesus’, words really are true, “Fear not.”

 Reflection

-If you find yourself today going through an episode of painful fear, anxiety, or depression, let us take this to the Lord together.
-He will make a way of escape for you, too.
+Do you find yourself today going through an episode of fear, anxiety, or depression?
+If so, let us take this to the Lord together.
+He will make a way of deliverance for you.

-Father, thank You for promising to carry us through any overwhelming floods or the burning fires of fear.
-Make a way for us to escape the curse of its cloud, instead blessing us to see Your glorious light, and leading us to freedom, security and peace.
+Father God, thank You for promising to carry us through all of the overwhelming floods of life and the burning fires of fear.
+Make a way for us to escape the curse of its cloud, instead bless us with Your glorious light, scattering the darkness and leading us into a place of freedom, security and peace.
 Grant us Your joy and serenity as we seek to follow and walk with You in love.
-In Jesus’ name we pray, Amen.
+We ask this in Jesus’ name, Amen.